Swarthmore College

-Swarthmore College (/ˈswɔːrθmɔːr/ SWORTH-mor, /ˈswɑːθmɔːr/ SWAHTH-mor) is a private liberal arts college in Swarthmore, Pennsylvania.
+Swarthmore College (/ˈswɔːrθmɔːr/ SWORTH-mor, /ˈswɑːθmɔːr/ SWAHTH-mor) is a private liberal arts college in Swarthmore, Pennsylvania, United States.
 Founded in 1864, with its first classes held in 1869, Swarthmore is one of the earliest coeducational colleges in the United States.
-It was established as a college "under the care of Friends, [and] at which an education may be obtained equal to that of the best institutions of learning in our country."
+It was established as a college under the Religious Society of Friends.
 By 1906, Swarthmore had dropped its religious affiliation and officially became non-sectarian.

-Swarthmore is a member of the Tri-College Consortium, a cooperative academic arrangement with Bryn Mawr and Haverford College.
-Swarthmore also is affiliated with the University of Pennsylvania through the Quaker Consortium, which allows for students to cross-register for classes at all four institutions.
-Swarthmore offers over 600 courses per year in more than 40 areas of study, including an ABET-accredited engineering program that culminates in a Bachelor of Science in engineering.
-Swarthmore has a variety of sporting teams with 22 Division III Intercollegiate sports teams, and it competes in the Centennial Conference, a group of private colleges in Pennsylvania and Maryland.
+Swarthmore is an exclusively undergraduate four-year institution.
+It is a member of the Tri-College Consortium, a cooperative academic arrangement with Bryn Mawr College and Haverford College.
+Swarthmore is also affiliated with the University of Pennsylvania through the Quaker Consortium, which allows students to cross-register for classes at all four institutions.